-Michael Bricker is the Director of Operations for the Shelter Embed Program for Best Friends Animal Society.
+Michael Bricker is the Operations Embed Programs Director for Best Friends Animal Society.
 In this role, Michael is charged with writing a new lifesaving chapter for companion animals in the Rio Grande Valley.
 Texas has the highest lifesaving gap (the difference between the current save rate and the no-kill threshold of a 90% save rate) in the nation, so increasing and sustaining save rates for dogs and cats in shelters in that area is critical to achieving no-kill nationwide by 2025.

 Michael joined Best Friends in June 2018 as the Senior Manager of Lifesaving Shelter Operations.
 Since then, Michael has been embedded as both the Director of Operations and the Interim Executive Director for Palm Valley Animal Center (PVAC) in Edinburg, Texas.
 Within five months of his arrival, Michael and the team at PVAC, the largest shelter in the region, increased the save rate from 34% to 54%, and there is great momentum to bring PVAC to no-kill by 2021.